syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/image-editor/frame.md

 * lineCount - Specifies the line count for the line type frame.

-Here is an example of Frame using the `applyImageFilter` method.
+Here is an example of Frame using the `drawFrame` method.

 {% if page.publishingplatform == "aspnet-core" %}